UPB-SysSec/Does-It-Support-Unencrypted-HTTP/README.md

   --ip IP               The IP of the server to analyze.
 If not provided, the hostname is resolved.
 If present, prevents domain resolution after redirects.
   --port PORT           The port of the server to analyze --http09, --no-http09
-                        Whether to analyze HTTP/0.9 support.
+                        By default, HTT/0.9 is not analyzed.
+Provide --http09 to analyze the server for HTT/0.9 support.
 Return Type of HTT/0.9 probe is inconclusive, so run with debug or external analysis tool like Wireshark to verify the actual server answer. (default: False)
   --debug, --no-debug   Whether to print debug output (default: False) --redirect_depth REDIRECT_DEPTH
                         The maximum depth of redirects to follow --timeout TIMEOUT     The timeout for socket operations

 ```

 ## Example output